rotheconrad/ROCker_Macrolide_Models/02_mph/README.md

 # Working notes for development of ROCker models for mph genes

-These notes contain the step-by-step details using ROCkIn and ROCkOut to curate training and testing sequence, to build the models, and to test the models for mobile colistin resistance genes.
+These notes contain the step-by-step details using ROCkIn and ROCkOut to curate training and testing sequence, to build the models, and to test the models for macrolide phosphotransferase genes.
 ROCkIn and ROCkOut and all their dependencies are required to reproduce the commands.

-mcr = mobile colistin resistance genes
+mph = macrolide phosphotransferase genes

-colistin (aka polymixin) resistance involves an L-Ara4N, 2-aminoethanol, or PEtN modification of lipid A. Several bacterial species have this ability as a response to certain external stimuli such as the eptA gene which shares sequence similarity with the mcr genes.
-Several spontaneous mutations have been documented that result in the same lipid A modification.
+Macrolide phosphotransferases (MPH) are enzymes encoded by macrolide phosphotransferase genes (mph genes).
+These enzymes phosphorylate macrolides in GTP dependent manner at 2'-OH of desosamine sugar thereby inactivating them.
+Characterized MPH's are differentiated based on their substrate specificity.

-mcr genes enocde an LPS-modifying enzyme and are mobilized on a variety of plasmids. mcr-1 is primarily mobilized by an ISApl1 composite (IS30 family) transposon.
-The mcr-1 gene confers colistin resistance by encoding a phosphoethanolamine transferase that catalyzes the addition of a phosphoethanolamine moiety to lipid A in the bacterial outer membrane.
-MCR-1 confers resistance by modifying the colistin target, catalyzing transfer of phosphoethanolamine (PEA) onto the glucosamine saccharide of lipid A in the bacterial outer membrane.
-This reduces the net negative charge of the lipid A head group and, consequently, colistin binding.
+Macrolides are a group of drugs (typically antibiotics) that have a large macrocyclic lactone ring of 12-16 carbons to which one or more deoxy sugars, usually cladinose and desosamine, may be attached.
+Macrolides bind to the 50S-subunit of bacterial ribosomes, inhibiting the synthesis of vital proteins.

 # Table of Contents